Nighttime Calming Meditation for a Gentle Bedtime Wind-Down

 A calming meditation before bed works by shifting attention away from stimulation and rumination toward slower sensory cues, such as breathing, contact, and sound.
 In plain terms, it gives the nervous system fewer problems to solve.

-Phone scrolling, unfinished work, and replaying conversations can keep arousal high.
+Bright stimulation, unfinished tasks, and replayed conversations can keep arousal high.
 Slow breathing and body awareness may support parasympathetic activity, the “downshift” side of the nervous system.
 Slow-paced breathing has been associated with increased relaxation and autonomic regulation in a 2017 review of breathing techniques source.
-The shoulder blades pressing the chair, the weight of the blanket, or feet on carpet can become simple anchors.
+The refrigerator hum, a shirt sleeve brushing skin, or the steady weight of a blanket can become simple anchors.

 How to use a calming meditation before bed